JTBake490/Applause/Applause_assignments/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

 Edit:
-To create the database use:
+To create the Postgresql database use:

     \i 'relative path'

+Replace 'relative path' with your actual relative path.

 To change the quieries simply change the number of countries/devices or change the countries/devices.